tiprankstipranks

 Our stock price and volume may be volatile, and purchasers of our securities could incur substantial losses.

-The trading price and volume of our common stock, traded on the NASDAQ Capital Market ("NASDAQ"), has been, and may in the future be, volatile.
-For example, in the year ended December 31, 2023, the highest intra-day sale price of our common stock on NASDAQ was $26.89 per share and the lowest intra-day sale price of our common stock on NASDAQ was $8.92 per share.
-Our highest trading day volume was 2,242,100 shares traded and the lowest trading day volume was 138,500 shares traded.
+The trading price and volume of our common stock, traded on the NASDAQ Capital Market, or NASDAQ, has been highly volatile and could fluctuate widely in price in response to various factors, many of which are beyond our control.
+In addition, the securities markets have from time-to-time experienced significant price and volume fluctuations that are unrelated to the operating performance of companies.
+These market fluctuations may also materially and adversely affect the market price of our common stock.
+For example, in the year ended December 31, 2024, the highest intra-day sale price of our common stock on NASDAQ was $28.88 per share and the lowest intra-day sale price of our common stock on NASDAQ was $14.50 per share.
+Our highest trading day volume was 1,692,900 shares traded and the lowest trading day volume was 106,600 shares traded.
 We may continue to incur substantial increases or decreases in our stock price and volume in the foreseeable future.
 Our stock price and trading volume and the market prices and trading volume of many publicly traded companies, including companies in the life sciences industry, have been, and can be expected to be, highly volatile.
-The future market price and trading volume of our common stock could be significantly impacted by numerous factors, including, but not limited to: - Future sales of our common stock or other capital raising events by us;- Sales of our common stock by existing shareholders;- Changes in our capital structure, including stock splits or reverse stock splits;- Changes in our product offerings and business structure through acquisitions or divestitures;- Announcements of technological innovations for new commercial products by our present or potential competitors;- Developments concerning proprietary rights;- Adverse results in our field or with clinical tests of our products in customer applications;- Adverse litigation;- Unfavorable legislation or regulatory decisions;- Public concerns regarding our products;- Variations in quarterly operating results;- General trends in the health care industry;- Global viruses, epidemics, and pandemics, including COVID-19; and - Other factors outside of our control, including significant market fluctuations.
+The future market price and trading volume of our common stock could be significantly impacted by numerous factors, including, but not limited to: - Future sales of our common stock or other capital raising events by us;- Sales of our common stock by existing shareholders;- Changes in our capital structure, including stock splits or reverse stock splits;- Changes in our product offerings and business structure through acquisitions or divestitures, and public perception of our announced acquisitions and divestitures;- Announcements of technological innovations for new commercial products by our present or potential competitors;- Developments concerning proprietary rights;- Adverse results in our field or with clinical tests of our products in customer applications;- Adverse litigation;- Unfavorable legislation or regulatory decisions;- Public concerns regarding our products;- Variations in quarterly operating results;- General trends in the health care and biotechnology industries;- Global viruses, epidemics, and pandemics; and - Other factors outside of our control, including significant market fluctuations.
 In addition, sales of a substantial number of shares of our common stock or other securities in the public markets (including an issuance by us of additional securities in a public offering or private placement), or the perception that these sales may occur, could cause the market price of our common stock or other securities to decline and could materially impair our ability to raise capital through the sale of additional securities.
-The sale of a large number of shares of our common stock or other securities also might make it more difficult for us to sell equity or equity-related securities in the future at a time and at the prices that we deem appropriate
+The sale of a large number of shares of our common stock or other securities also might make it more difficult for us to sell equity or equity-related securities in the future at a time and at the prices that we deem appropriate.

-Accounting & Financial Operations4 | 12.9%
+Accounting & Financial Operations4 | 11.8%

 Accounting & Financial Operations - Risk 1